The Christmas Schooner: Performances

-A 2011 revival at the Mercury Theater Chicago began previews on November 16, 2011, and opened on November 19, 2011.
-Directed by L. Walter Stearns, Executive Director of Mercury Theater Chicago, musical directed by Eugene Dizon, and choreographed by Brenda Didier.
-The cast includes Cory Goodrich (Alma), Karl Sean Hamilton (Peter), Jim Sherman (Gus), Daniel Coonley (Karl, age 9), Mark Kosten (Karl, age 15), Elizabeth Haley (Martha), Kelly Anne Clark (Caitlin), Dina DiCostanzo (Olive/Rose), John Finley (Louis), Ronald Keaton (Oskar), Caroline Kobylarz (Enid), Benjamin Magnuson (Steve), Isabelle Roberts (Mary Claire), Thomas M. Shea (Rudy), Catherine Stegemann (Lilli Mae), and Ryan Westwood (Hans/Officer Wells).
+A 2011 revival at the Mercury Theater Chicago began previews on November 16, 2011 and opened on November 19, 2011.
+It was directed by L. Walter Stearns, executive director of Mercury Theater Chicago, with musical direction by Eugene Dizon and choreography by Brenda Didier.
+The cast included Cory Goodrich (Alma), Karl Sean Hamilton (Peter), Jim Sherman (Gus), Daniel Coonley (Karl, age 9), Mark Kosten (Karl, age 15), Elizabeth Haley (Martha), Kelly Anne Clark (Caitlin), Dina DiCostanzo (Olive/Rose), John Finley (Louis), Ronald Keaton (Oskar), Caroline Kobylarz (Enid), Benjamin Magnuson (Steve), Isabelle Roberts (Mary Claire), Thomas M. Shea (Rudy), Catherine Stegemann (Lilli Mae), and Ryan Westwood (Hans/Officer Wells).
 This production was nominated for Outstanding Production - Musical - Midsize by Chicago's Jeff Awards.

-Chris Jones of the Chicago Tribune said, "So when I say that the newest production of the "Schooner" at the reborn Mercury Theater, is by far the best sung of that dozen I've seen, that's pretty much the whole deal.
+Chris Jones of the Chicago Tribune said, "So when I say that the newest production of the "Schooner" at the reborn Mercury Theater is by far the best sung of that dozen I've seen, that's pretty much the whole deal.
 You may well have seen "Schooner" before, but you won't have heard it sung (or seen it acted) at this level.
 Critic's Choice."
 Mary Houlihan of the Chicago Sun-Times said, "L. Walter Stearns has given the musical new life in a production that pleases in every way.
 With this heartwarming production, "The Christmas Schooner" rejoins the ranks of holiday favorites."